Brown professor says shooting broke out at review session for her class final

 “Students started to scramble to try to get away from the shooter, trying to get lower down in the stadium seating, and people got shot,” Friedberg said the teaching assistant told her.
 “I don’t know if they’re the only ones who got shot or not.”

-Brown University President Christina Paxson confirmed at a press briefing later on Saturday night that at least 10 of the 11 people shot were students, though she said she did not know what the students were doing in the building.
+Brown University President Christina Paxson confirmed at a press briefing later on Saturday night that at least 10 of the 11 people shot were students.
+And on Sunday she confirmed that the shooting took place in the Economics review session.

 Friedberg said she still does not know the names of the two people that university officials say were killed in the shooting.